-The diatom concentrations at the front were therefore thought to be formed in response to the subduction of the SEC waters with the buoyant rhizosolenids floating to the surface [Yoder et al., 1994].
-Friedrichs and Hoffman [2001] also argue that the localised upwelling associated with the trailing edge of the tropical instability waves introduced iron which stimulated enhanced production in the SEC waters moving towards the front.
-Within these waters Rhizosolenia, although qualitatively significant was not the dominant diatom species [Iriarte and Fryxell 1995].
-This reinforces arguments that it is the inherent buoyancy characteristics [Moore and Villareal,

-1996] of the rhizosolenid diatoms, probably triggered by subduction at the front that has driven the formation of the diatom concentrations.
+[12] The diatom concentrations at the front were therefore thought to be formed in response to the subduction of the SEC waters with the buoyant rhizosolenids floating to the surface [Yoder et al., 1994].
+Friedrichs and Hoffmann [2001] also argue that the localized upwelling associated with the trailing edge of the tropical instability waves introduced iron which stimulated enhanced production in the SEC waters moving towards the front.
+Within these waters Rhizosolenia species although qualitatively significant were not the dominant diatoms [Iriarte and Fryxell, 1995].
+This reinforces arguments that it is the inherent buoyancy characteristics [Moore and Villareal, 1996] of the rhizosolenid diatoms, probably triggered by subduction at the front that has driven the formation of the diatom concentrations.

-Concentrations of Rhizosolenia in sea floor phytodetritus collected by the JGOFS benthic cruise (some two months after the observations of the front) attest to the rapid settling from the surface diatom patch [Smith et al., 1996].
-Subsequent syntheses of both the US EqPac and French FLUPAC JGOFS studies demonstrated that particle export is enhanced during periods of TIW activity [Dunne et al., 2000].
+[13] Concentrations of Rhizosolenia in sea floor phytodetritus collected by the JGOFS benthic cruise (some 2 months after the observations of the front) attest to the rapid settling from the surface diatom patch [Smith et al.,